The Ultimate Guide to Marrakech Restaurants, Street Food & Mint Tea

 Frequently Asked Questions

 Generally, yes, but use common sense.
 Choose busy stalls where the food is freshly cooked in front of you.
 Stalls in Jemaa el-Fnaa with numbered signs are usually a good bet, especially those popular with locals.
+Avoid stalls where food has been sitting out for long periods, and stick to bottled water for drinking.

 Dinner service usually starts around 7:30 PM, but Moroccans tend to eat later, often after 9:00 PM.
 Restaurants will be busiest between 8:00 PM and 10:00 PM.
+If you prefer a quieter dining experience, arriving at 7:30 PM gives you first pick of tables and more attentive service.
+For street food in Jemaa el-Fnaa, stalls begin setting up around sunset, with peak atmosphere between 8:00 PM and 11:00 PM.

-Ready to Taste the Magic of Marrakech? 🇲🇦
+Taste the Magic of Marrakech 🇲🇦

 You may also like...